Memantine: Distribution

 Memantine has a relatively high volume of distribution (V_{d}) of 9 to 11 L/kg.
 It easily crosses biological membranes, is widely distributed throughout the body, and crosses the blood–brain barrier into the central nervous system.
 The drug is transported across the blood–brain barrier by the organic cation transporter novel 1 (OCTN1).
 The plasma protein binding of memantine is 45% and is described as very low and not clinically significant.
 Because of its low plasma protein binding, it is unlikely to interact with other highly protein-bound drugs such as warfarin or digoxin.

 Metabolism

 Memantine does not undergo extensive metabolism.
 It is negligibly metabolized by the cytochrome P450 enzymes.
 As a result, it has a decreased potential for drug interactions.
 Metabolites of memantine include memantine glucuronide, 6-hydroxymemantine, and 1-nitrosomemantine, all of which show minimal activity as NMDA receptor antagonists.

 Elimination

 Memantine is eliminated primarily in urine, with 57 to 82% excreted in urine unchanged.
 Its elimination half-life is 60 to 80 hours.
 The renal clearance of memantine is dependent on urinary pH.
 More alkaline urine slows the elimination of memantine, whereas more acidic urine accelerates its elimination.

 Chemistry

-Memantine, also known as 3,5-dimethyl-1-aminoadamantane (DMAA), is an adamantane derivative and is closely structurally related to amantadine (1-aminoadamantane) and other adamantane derivatives.
+Memantine, also known as 3,5-dimethyl-1-aminoadamantane, is an adamantane derivative and is closely structurally related to amantadine (1-aminoadamantane) and other adamantane derivatives.

 The synthesis of memantine has been described.